ankidroid/Anki-Android/FAQ.md

 ### Why doesn't my sound or image work on AnkiDroid
 The most likely reason is that the media files are not in the main AnkiDroid `collection.media` folder.
 If you are using sync then please make sure that the "fetch media on sync" preference is enabled in all of your Anki clients, and if not then re-sync from all your clients.

+If the files are loaded from the internet, try loading them from `https`, rather than `http`.

 If that doesn't work then please check if the media works correctly on both AnkiWeb and Anki Desktop.
 If you synced correctly with media sync enabled, and the media does not play on either AnkiWeb or Anki Desktop, then there is probably a problem with the cards themselves.
 Please read the Anki Desktop manual, or ask on the [Anki Desktop support site](http://ankisrs.net/docs/help.html) for help resolving this problem.

 If you have checked that you have correctly done a media sync, and that the media is playing correctly on both Anki Desktop and AnkiWeb but not on AnkiDroid, then use a file manager (see below) to check that the media files exist in your `AnkiDroid/collection.media` folder.
 If the media files do not exist then obviously AnkiDroid cannot play them.
 You can try manually copying them from Anki Desktop as a last resort.